litlatte/clean-code-rest/README.md

 ./[entity1]/[entity2].js<br/>
 ./[entity1]/[entity2].validators.js<br/><br />

-Example: *Post* and *Like*, this 2 entities are highly connected to eachother therefore abdove best practice apply
+Example: *Post* and *Like*, this 2 entities are highly connected to eachother therefore above best practice apply

 `./use-cases`<br />
 This folder contains all the base functions that will be then used by the controllers.<br />